 Introduction

 Recognising their unique circumstances, some cohorts of job seekers may be able to fully meet their requirements by undertaking 30 hours per fortnight of approved activities (including paid work, approved study, voluntary work, self-employment or a combination of these activities).
-These cohorts are principal carer job seekers, those aged 55 and over or those with an assessed partial capacity to work.
+These cohorts are principal carer parents, those aged 55 and over or those with an assessed partial capacity to work.
 In all cases outlined below, paid work and self-employment must meet the sufficient work test in order for it to fully meet the job seeker's requirements (1.1.S.403).

 Where more than one method of fully meeting requirements is available to a job seeker (for example, they are a principal carer parent and also mature aged) then they fully meet their requirements if they satisfy the criteria for either cohort.